-- 1. Each foot must fit into a rectangle of area $H^2/28$. - 2.
+- 1. Each foot must fit into a rectangle of area $H^2/28$ . - 2.
 Considering the rectangle enclosing the convex hull of the foot, the ratio between the longest side of the rectangle and the shortest one, shall not exceed 2.5 - 3.
-The robot must fit into a cylinder of diameter 0.55H. - 4.
-If the arms are maximally stretched in horizontal direction, their extension must be less than 1.2 · H. - 5.
-The robot does not possess a configuration where it is extended longer than $1.5 \cdot H$. - 6.
-The length of the legs H{leg} , including the feet, satisfies $0.35 \cdot H \le H{leg} \le 0.7 \cdot H$. - 7.
-The height of the head H{head} , including the neck, satisfies $0.05 \cdot H \le H{head} \le 0.25 \cdot H$.
-H{head} is defined as the vertical distance from the axis of the first arm joint at the shoulder to the top of the head. - 8.
+The robot must fit into a cylinder of diameter $0.55 \cdot H$ . - 4.
+If the arms are maximally stretched in horizontal direction, their extension must be less than $1.2 \cdot H$ . - 5.
+The robot does not possess a configuration where it is extended longer than $1.5 \cdot H$ . - 6.
+The length of the legs $H{\text{leg}}$ , including the feet, satisfies $0.35 \cdot H \leq H{\text{leg}} \leq 0.7 \cdot H$ . - 7.
+The height of the head $H{\text{head}}$ , including the neck, satisfies $0.05 \cdot H \leq H{\text{head}} \leq 0.25 \cdot H$ . $H{\text{head}}$ is defined as the vertical distance from the axis of the first arm joint at the shoulder to the top of the head. - 8.
 The leg length is measured while the robot is standing up straight.
 The length is measured from the first rotating joint where its axis lies in the plane parallel to the standing ground to the tip of the foot.

-4.3 Sensors
+4.4 Sensors

 Teams participating in the Humanoid League competitions are encouraged to equip their robots with sensors that have and equivalent in human senses.
-These sensors must be placed at a position roughly equivalent to the location of the human's biological sensors.
+These sensors must be placed at a position roughly equivalent to the location of the humans biological sensors.
 In particular,

-- 1. The only active external sensor allowed is sound ("human-like" with respect to volume and frequency) with one loudspeaker on the robot.
+- 1. The only active external sensor allowed is sound "human-like" with respect to volume and frequency) with one loudspeaker on the robot.
 The loudspeaker may be placed in the head, neck or trunk of the robot.
 Any other active sensor (emitting light, sound, or electromagnetic waves into the environment in order to measure reflections) is not allowed. - 2.
 External sensors, such as cameras and up to two microphones, may not be placed in the legs or arms or the torso of the robots.
 They must be placed in the robot's head and above any neck joint. - 3.
 The field of view of the robots is limited at any time to 180 degrees.
 This means that the maximum angle between any two points in the overlap of the field of views of all cameras mounted on the robot must be less than 180 degrees.
-Also the pan-tilt motion of the head and the cameras mounted on the robot's head is restricted to be more human like not only with respect to the field of view but also to the range of motion of the neck joints.
-Therefore, the mechanism to pan the camera is limited to 270 degree pan which means +/- 135 degrees from the position looking straight ahead.
-The mechanism to tilt the camera is limited to +/- 90 degrees (measured from the horizontal line).
+Also the pan-tilt motion of the head and the cameras mounted on the robots head is restricted to be more human like not only with respect to the field of view but also to the range of motion of the neck joints.
+Therefore, the mechanism to pan the camera is limited to 270 degree pan which means $\pm$ 135 degrees from the position looking straight ahead.
+The mechanism to tilt the camera is limited to $\pm$ 90 degrees (measured from the horizontal line).
 Furthermore, if positioned at the center mark the robot may not be able to see both goals in any tilt angle and in any standing or walking posture of the robot.

 "Field of view" refers to the field of view of all cameras together and of how much of the soccer field all cameras together can view at most at one time.
-By how much the soccer field can be viewed by the robot at most one time is defined by a half sphere with its center axis pointing in the forward direction with respect to the robot's frontal plane as shown in the left figure.
+By how much the soccer field can be viewed by the robot at most one time is defined by a half sphere with its center axis pointing in the forward direction with respect to the robot's frontal plane as shown in the Figure 5.